 What Is Google Analytics and Why Do You Need It?

-Google Analytics is a free tracking tool that gives you data on your blog visitors and their actions on your site.
-With Google Analytics, you can find how visitors find and interact with your blog, so you can keep them coming back.
+Google Analytics is a free tracking tool that provides you with data about your website visitors and their actions on your site.
+With Google Analytics, you can discover how visitors find and interact with your site, so you can work on getting them to come back often.

 A few benefits of using Google Analytics include:

-- It’s free: Google Analytics is a freemium service by Google, and it is the most comprehensive tracking tool for websites of all sizes.
+- It’s free: Google Analytics is a free service by Google, and it’s the most comprehensive traffic tracking tool for websites of all sizes.

-- Intuitive reports: You can find several useful and intuitive reports in Google Analytics that tell you everything you need to know about your blog visitors.
-The best part is, you don’t have to be an Analytics data expert to analyze the reports.
+- Comprehensive reports: You can find a lot of useful reports in Google Analytics that tell you just about everything you need to know about your site visitors.
+You can also build your own reports to see exactly the data that you need.

-- A perfect solution for publishers: Google Analytics gives you the most accurate data about your visitors to grow your blog’s audience and increase the revenue you generate from your blog.
+- A perfect solution for publishers: Google Analytics gives you the most accurate data about your visitors that you can use to grow your site’s audience and increase the revenue you generate.

-How to Use Google Analytics for Your Blog
+How to Install Google Analytics on Your Website